MicrosoftDocs/windows-dev-docs/windows-apps-src/monetize/ui-and-user-experience-guidelines.md

 <span />
 ### Examples of policy violations

-This section provides examples of interstitial ad scenarios that violate [policy 10.10.1](https://msdn.microsoft.com/library/windows/apps/dn764944.aspx#pol_10_10) of the Windows Store Policies.
+This section provides examples of interstitial ad scenarios that violate [policy 10.10.1](https://msdn.microsoft.com/library/windows/apps/dn764944.aspx#pol_10_10) of the Microsoft Store Policies.
 These examples are provided for instructional purposes only, as a way to help you better understand the policy.
 These examples are not comprehensive, and there may be many other ways to violate policy 10.10.1 that are not listed here.

 * Placing a UI element over the interstitial ad container.